Close

 opens in a new windowPrivateer by Margaret Weis & Robert Krammes

-Image Place holder of - 4 The swashbuckling adventures of Captain Kate Fitzmaurice continues in this thrilling continuation of the epic tale of the Dragon Corsairs.
+opens in a new windowPlaceholder of -69 The swashbuckling adventures of Captain Kate Fitzmaurice continues in this thrilling continuation of the epic tale of the Dragon Corsairs.

 Captain Kate soon escapes from prison and saves her crew with the help of Prince Tom.
 She and her crew are drawn ever deeper into the intrigue and danger of doing business in the kingdom.
 With them running out of allies and left with nowhere to turn, Kate and Tom strike out on their own.